The Yamaha NS-10 launched in 1978 and since then, some might say that modern pop recording was never the same.

-Some of the early adopter of the NS-10 include engineer Bob Clearmountain (Bruce Springsteen’s Born in the USA, The Rolling Stones’ Start Me Up, Bon Jovi’s It’s My Life, etc.).
-This was the guy who popularized its use, oftentimes showing up to the studio with only a few microphone and a pair of Yamaha NS-10s to use as a guide.
-These speakers have become so popular that, despite being officially discontinued in 2001, studios everywhere continue to have them and use them regularly.
-The reason why they are an industry standard today has some to do with their almost myth-like reputation but additionally, the Yamaha NS-10 is just a speaker with a lot of uniqueness to it.
+Despite this, studios everywhere continue to have Yamaha NS-10 speakers and use them regularly.
+The reason why they are an industry standard today has something to do with their almost myth-like reputation but additionally, the Yamaha NS-10 is a speaker with a lot of uniqueness to it.

 The truth of making music though is that an artist can never be sure how their recordings are going to be heard.
-Some will play it through their car stereo and others will hear it in their cheap $18 earbuds.
-The Yamaha NS-10 covers the less advanced sound systems, providing the listener with an accurate view of what their production sounds like under the lens of ‘bad speakers’.
-The NS-10s really do put a mix to the test.
+Some listeners will play a track through their car stereo and others will hear it in their cheap $18 earbuds.
+The Yamaha NS-10 covers the less advanced sound systems, providing the listener with an accurate view of what their production sounds like under the lens of a ‘bad speaker’.
+The NS-10s really did and do put a mix to the test.

-The charm of Yamaha NS-10s is they are ‘bad’ in the best of ways, with many producers and engineer arguing that if you can get a song to sound good on a pair of Yamaha NS-10s, it’ll sound good on any playback system.
+The charm of Yamaha NS-10s is they are ‘bad’ in the best of ways, with many producers and engineers arguing that if you can get a song to sound good on a pair of Yamaha NS-10s, it’ll sound good on any playback system.

 The exact characteristics of Yamaha NS-10s can be spoken about extensively but for the sake of keeping it short and to the point, these are the primary features that make these speakers so special.

 Many independent producers depend on them to be able to develop and orchestrate recordings that can compete with what else is being played on radio.

 The Beauty Of A Bad Speaker: The Yamaha NS-10 Still Packs A Punch